meta-pytorch/torchforge/apps/mast/README.md

-# Forge Environment Setup
+# Forge MAST Environment Setup

-This folder contains a setup script to automatically configure your environment for running Forge with MAST jobs.
+A simple setup script to automatically configure your environment for running Forge with MAST jobs.

 ## Quick Start